Ph.D. Social Work, Smith College School for Social Work, 2011

 B.A., History and French, Duke University, 1999

-She is a member of the Michigan Association for Infant Mental Health, the American Association for Psychoanalysis in Clinical Social Work, the National Association of Social Workers, and the Society for Social Work and Research.
+She is a member of the Michigan Association for Infant Mental Health, the American Association for Psychoanalysis in Clinical Social Work, the National Association of Social Workers, and Research and Council of Social Work Education (CSWE).

 SWRK 315: Theoretical Bases of Social Work Practice